ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/vault-service.md

 ## Inherit from `IonicIdentityVaultUser`

-We want `SessionVault` to be the class through which we access the Identity Vault functionallity.
+We want `SessionVault` to be the class through which we access the Identity Vault functionality.
 To achieve this, we need to have `SessionVault` inherit and extend the `IonicIdentityVaultUser` class.

 To start with: